CodePothunter/TinySearch/docs/architecture.md

 - Handles batching for efficient processing
 - Supports embedding normalization
 - Manages embedding cache to avoid redundant computation
+- **Supports bf16 (bfloat16) inference on CPU if available, with automatic fallback to float32 if not supported**

 ### VectorIndexer